- What is Project ADVANCE?

 - Have accepted an offer to attend York University in the coming Summer, Fall or Winter terms

-Applicants must complete an online Summer 2017 Project ADVANCE Application Form.
-As part of their application, students must include a personal statement (250-500 words) indicating why they want to attend Project ADVANCE.
+Applicants must complete an online Summer 2018 "PA" Application Form.
+As part of the application, students must include a personal statement (250-500 words) indicating why they want to attend Project ADVANCE.

-Parents who are feeling uncertain about how to support their child in achieving their academic goals can attend our one-day parent seminar.
-Participants will learn how to support their child’s transition to university in a way that promotes self-efficacy and independence, allowing them to thrive during their studies at York.
+Parents who are feeling uncertain about how to support their child in achieving their academic goals can attend our SAS Orientation on Sunday, August 12th.
+At this session we will discuss supporting the transition to university in a way that promotes self-efficacy and independence, helping your child to thrive during their studies at York.